 4. Bridge the capability gap between university and entry-level employment

 It is no secret that organizations invest heavily in training and upskilling entry-level employees.
 However, this is necessary because universities do not effectively prepare students for the world of work.
 The very foundations of the university framework are based in theoretical teachings.
 The priority isn’t always placed on practical application, and even if it is, practical application can vary depending on which organization you work at.
 You can read more about this here.

 Improve your organization’s productivity and save costs by frontloading practical training.
-Do this by using virtual work experience programs that focus on the specific skills employees need to be successful in your organization, such as client communication, research, Excel models, or even coding.
-Encourage candidates to complete these programs before they even enter the application stage.
+Do this by using virtual job simulations that focus on the specific skills employees need to be successful in your organization, such as client communication, research, Excel models, or even coding.
+Encourage candidates to complete these simulations before they even enter the application stage.
 By doing this, you can ensure the candidates you bring into the company are entering armed with a strong foundation of core skills to hit the ground running.

 5. Set your organization up for long term success by fostering diversity of thought